 Preheat grill to med-high; about 400/450 degrees.

 While grill is preheating and noodles are cooking, mix the vinaigrette.
-Whisk 1/2 cup of the olive oil with red wine vinegar, lemon juice, salt, garlic, and oregano.
+Whisk the olive oil with red wine vinegar, lemon juice, oregano, garlic, and salt.
 Toss noodles (while still warm) with vinaigrette and store in fridge until veggies are done.

 Slice zucchinis into 1/2" slices and cut peppers into 1" squares.